-- If it is a didactic student the adviser should discuss: - Student's study habits (how they study, amount of time, study groups) - Are they using the course objectives? - Are they reading the textbook? - Are they using appropriate review books and doing as many review questions as possible. - Are there any outside distractions that may be affecting their work? - Refer to tutors (identified clinical students) - Refer to Counseling Center (if applicable) (http://www.pace.edu/counseling) 156 William Street, 8th Floor, NYC Phone: (212) 346-1526 Walk-In Hours, Monday through Friday 1 PM 2:30 PM (during the academic year) - If it is a clinical student the adviser should discuss: - Student's study habits (how they study, amount of time, study groups) - Are they studying from the topic list provided to them? - Are they supplementing with a textbook? - Are they reading most nights based on cases they saw that day? - Are they using appropriate review books and other materials
+- If it is a didactic student the adviser should discuss: - Student's study habits (how they study, amount of time, study groups) - Are they using the course objectives? - Are they reading the textbook? - Are they using appropriate review books and doing as many review questions as possible? - Are there any outside distractions that may be affecting their work? - Refer to tutors (identified clinical students) - Refer to Counseling Center (if applicable) - Review exam or key concepts

+- Complete at-risk form - If it is a clinical student the adviser should discuss: - Student's study habits (how they study, amount of time, study groups) - Are they studying from the topic list provided to them? - Are they supplementing with a textbook? - Are they reading most nights based on cases they saw that day? - Are they using appropriate review books and other materials? - Review exam key words with students - Complete at-risk form